 While the presentation of the Ohio DNR Comfort Care document to EMS providers is preferable, the Ohio Department of Health has designed a DNR Comfort Care logo that is printed on all of their materials.
 As soon as Ohio EMS providers see the DNR Comfort Care logo on or accompanying a patient, they may initiate the patient care parameters outlined in the program immediately and retain civil immunity.
 Wallet cards and wristbands bearing this logo are readily available and can be more conveniently carried by a patient enrolled in this program (click HERE to see Ohio Department of Health DNR resources).
 The legislation and regulation regarding the Ohio Department of Health’s DNR Comfort Care program are cited in the Ohio Revised Code 2133.21 through 2133.26 and in the Ohio Administrative Code 3701-62.
 Additional resources provided by the Ohio Department of Health are available HERE.

 The second legislative citation that may impact Ohio EMS providers in the course of patient treatment where resuscitation issues may be involved is Substitute House Bill 451 which prevents certain persons from making life support decisions.
-This bill was signed by Governor Kasich on January 4, 2017, and the law will become effective on April 6, 2017.
+This bill was signed by Governor Kasich on January 4, 2017, and the law became effective on April 6, 2017.
 This new law “provides that an individual's statutory priority to decide whether or not to withhold or withdraw life-sustaining treatment for the individual's relative is forfeited if the individual is the subject of a temporary protection order or civil protection order and the relative is the alleged victim or if the individual and the relative are married and the parties to a divorce, dissolution, legal separation, or annulment proceeding, to void any objections to a living will made by a person whose statutory priority would be so forfeited, provides that an attorney in fact under a durable power of attorney for health care is competent to make decisions pertaining to life-sustaining treatment, nutrition, or hydration, only if the attorney in fact is not subject to a temporary protection order or civil protection order in which the principal is the alleged victim.”

 For the Ohio EMS provider and other emergency care providers, it may be difficult or impossible to definitively determine the existence or status of a temporary protection order or civil protection order or the legal familial or marital status between a patient and another person.
 Likewise, it may be impossible to determine the validity or active status of the other previously mentioned advance directive documents (living wills, DNR orders that are not Ohio DNR Comfort Care, power of attorney for healthcare, etc.) while on scene.